-Passive funds usually have lower investment charges than active funds and can be less volatile relative to benchmarks or average return for the relevant market
+Passive funds usually have lower investment charges than active funds.

 Active management

 Active management is the buying and selling of investments with the intention of outperforming a specific investment market index, benchmark, other investment managers, or a combination of these.